%

 RADICAL RENOVATIONS

-HeroWork’s mission is to organize and complete community-based, quality renovations for and with charities, to increase their capacity and efficiency to serve vulnerable populations.
-HeroWork transforms charities by transforming their buildings.
+HeroWork’s mission was to organize and complete community-based, quality renovations for and with charities, to increase their capacity and efficiency to serve vulnerable populations.
+HeroWork transformed charities by transforming their buildings.

-To do this we mobilize the community—dozens of companies and hundreds of volunteers—to come together on a project in a very short period of time, obtaining donations of labour/materials.
-We call these events Radical Renovations, which transform a standard renovation into a spectacular community event, giving participants life-affirming experiences.
+To did this we mobilized the community—dozens of companies and hundreds of volunteers—to come together on a project in a very short period of time, obtaining donations of labour/materials.
+We called these events Radical Renovations, which transformed a standard renovation into a spectacular community event, giving participants life-affirming experiences.

 Good charity buildings ripple out positive effects in our community.
 A well-designed and renovated building increases operational efficiencies, lifts up volunteers and staff, revitalizes neighbourhoods, improves relations, engenders innovation, and, most importantly, empowers better services for vulnerable populations in our communities.